openuup-dev/json-api/readme.md

 ## Supported endpoints
 ### `/` or `/index.php`
-Returns versions of both JSON and UUP dump APIs
+Returns versions of both JSON and OpenUUP APIs

 Parameters:
   - None